Read the information below about using relative pronouns. Then, when you are ready, try these relative pronoun practice exercises.

 Using relative pronouns

-The relative pronouns who, that and whom describe people.
-Who/that is used for the subject (he / she...) and whom is used for the object (him / her) and after prepositions, but a lot of English speakers now just use who for both.
+The relative pronouns who, that and whom refer to people.
+Who/that is used for the subject (he / she...) and whom is used for the object (him / her ...) and after prepositions, but a lot of English speakers now just use who for both.
+That is also generally considered less formal.

 Nick married a doctor.
 He met her on holiday.